lolwheel/OWEnhancer/README.md

 TL;DR: You can immobilize your board by quickly power cycling the board.
 Once immobilized, you unlock the board by logging into Owie WiFi, tapping a button and power cycling the board.
 Keep reading for details.

+> [!WARNING]
-**WARNING:** Arming your board for parking **will** disable the emergency recovery mode (2 restarts), so if you forget your network password, the only way to recover is to reflash via USB.
+> Arming your board for parking **will** disable the emergency recovery mode (2 restarts), so if you forget your network password, the only way to recover is to reflash via USB.
 The normal OTA update mode will still be functional as normal (see below for OTA instructions).
 Disarming the board will restore the emergency recovery mode.

 Use these instructions if you want to be able to 'park' your OneWheel using the power button sequence.
 The park functionality comes by interrupting all communication between the BMS and the controller, thus causing an error 16.